MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 The number of items indexed is also displayed with each connection.
 The number of items indexed by each connection contributes to the total quota available for your organization.

-When index quota is exceeded for your organization, all active connections are impacted, and those connections operate in **limit exceeded** state.
+When index quota is exceeded for your organization, all active connections are impacted, and those connections operate in a **limit exceeded** state.
 In this state, your active connections:

 * Will **not** be able to add new items.